All rapyuta.io docs are open source. See something that's wrong or unclear? Submit a pull request.Make a contribution

 Topics such as

-/rosout_agg are already available for a
+/rosout_agg are already available for a ROS-based device.

 Build logs are generated when rapyuta.io converts the source code of a git repository into a runnable docker image.

-To view build logs of a build on rapyuta.io, follow these steps:
+To view build logs of a build:

-On the left navigation bar, click Development>Builds.
+In the rapyuta.io console, on the left navigation bar, click Development>Builds.

 Select a build from the build list page.
-Click on SHOW MORE and go to Build history tab.
+Click SHOW MORE and go to Build history tab.

 The tab displays the time of build creation, the author who created it, the build status, and the error string.

-To view details of the git repository such as repository’s name, commit number, commit message, and the git hosting platform,
+To view details of the git repository such as repository’s name, commit number, commit message, and the git hosting platform, click View details/logs.

 Click on View logs, to see the build logs.